 In December Living Streets Cambridge piloted a survey on the state of the pavements using nextdoor.co.uk for the Petersfield ward.
 This was also posted, here, on this website.
-The group has now produced a report (PDF) which is a brief summary taken from 98 returns, a snapshot of responses up until early January 2021, although more are still coming in.
+In January 2021 the group has produced a pilot stage report (PDF), a brief snapshot of responses taken from 98 returns.

-The coverage is very patchy but it clearly demonstrates that many pavements are in a bad state of repair, blocked for one reason or another, flooded and/or, in some other way, force pedestrians into the road.
+This clearly highlights pedestrians’ experience that many pavements are in a bad state of repair and frequently blocked for one reason or another.

 With the current focus on active travel, this state of neglect has come into sharper focus and suggests that continued targeting of limited funds on improving the city centre may not be the best way to address the needs of many of Cambridge’s residents.
 This point has been made to the planners in respect of Making Spaces for People which, whilst it has an admirable focus on reducing pollution, concentrates almost entirely on the city centre.
 Living Streets Cambridge will continue to seek to represent pedestrians on other City and County Council fora relevant to their needs.

 The intention, now, is to extend the survey to wider areas of the city and if anyone can help with doing that, through residents associations, social media or posting on notice boards like nextdoor.co.uk for other wards, Living Streets Cambridge would be very grateful for the help.
 For the present this is limited to City Council wards ( and County divisions within the city boundaries) as far as possible, though at a later stage it might be extended to surrounding areas.

 Please email the Living Streets Cambridge group by clicking this link if you feel able to assist in any way.

 It’s early days for the revived Living Streets Cambridge group and help of all kinds is needed.
 I hope this small start enables us to gain some momentum and work to stimulate improvement.